ohdongha/OrthNet/README.md

 	`blastn -evalue 1e-5 -max_target_seqs 100000 -outfmt '6 std qlen slen stitle' -db GenomeID.cds.rep.fa -query GenomeID.cds.rep.fa -out out__GenomeID.cds__vs__self.txt`

 - The blast output can be filtered by `consolidate_blast_HSPs.py` with user-defined tresholds for High-scoring Segment Pair (HSP) coverage on query, subject, or both.
 See `consolidate_blast_HSPs.py -h` for details.
-- Using `create_hard_clusters.py`, filtered blast output is used for identifying paralog groups   See `create_hard_clusters.py -h` for details.
+- Using `create_hard_clusters.py`, paralog groups are identified bassed on filtered blast output.
+See `create_hard_clusters.py -h` for details.

 2. Add input #2 to input #1 for each genome.
 For exmaple, if input #1 and #2 for *GenomeID* is named *GenomeID.gtfParsed.txt* and *GenomeID.PG*, respectively: